AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/salesforce-sync-settings.md

 1. Check the box next to "Active."
 1. Click **Save**.

-## Sync Sales Engage Tasks/Reminders to Salesforce Tasks {#sync-sales-engage-tasks-reminders-to-salesforce-tasks}
+## Sync Sales Connect Tasks/Reminders to Salesforce Tasks {#sync-sales-connect-tasks-reminders-to-salesforce-tasks}

 1. Click the gear icon on the upper-right and select **Settings**.